tmpethick/pethick-site-hakyll/posts/2019-11-03-russell-talk.md

 #### Optimizing jointly
 As a final example on problems with optimizing a global utility he gave a comical image: picture a kitchen robot denying its owner food because its decided that there are more urgent matters in some third-world country.
 This capture more of an engineering challenge and to me seem very flawed.
-It is misleading since the optimization process would be jointly but the _action space_ consider would be for each robot individually.
+It is misleading since the optimization process would be jointly but the _action space_ considered would be for each robot individually.
 So it does not seem like a real issues: neither theoretical nor practically.

 # Final remarks